 Goßmannsdorf Synagogue

-From 1510 until the spring of 1938, Goßmannsdorf had a Jewish religious community with a synagogue built in 1765, a community hall with classrooms and a ritual bath, the mikveh.
-The interior of the synagogue and the ritual objects were destroyed in 1938.
-Shortly afterwards, the congregation bought the building.
-Today, fragments of the synagogue at Zehnthofstraße 29 have been preserved and it is privately owned - converted for residential purposes.
-Some original parts of the walls, remains of walls and windows are still visible from the outside.
-The Jewish writings of the synagogue from the 16th to 19th centuries are now on permanent loan to the Ochsenfurt municipal archives.
+From 1510 until the spring of 1938, Gossmannsdorf had a Jewish religious community with a synagogue built in 1765, a community centre with classrooms and a ritual immersion bath, the mikvah.
+The interior of the synagogue and the rituals were destroyed in 1938.
+Shortly afterwards, the community bought the building.
+Today, fragments of the synagogue at Zehnthofstraße 29 have been preserved and is now privately owned and has been converted into a home.
+Some original wall sections, remains of walls and windows are still visible from the outside.
+The synagogue's Jewish writings from the 16th to 19th centuries are now on permanent loan to the Ochsenfurt town archives.

-The synagogue is privately owned and can only be visited from the outside.
+The synagogue is privately owned and can only be viewed from the outside.

 Zehnthofstraße 29